cnyllou/PythonUtilityTools/README.md

 Change `ENV_FILE` to point at yours, the environment variable file **MUST contain only environment variables**, otherwise an edit or delete **WILL OVERWRITE everything**.

-## ctd
+## `pstart.py` - Workflow Orchestrator

+Program for orchestrating what commands will be run in what profile.
+The configuration is done by using a YAML configuration file (by default `pstart.config.yaml` in module directory), which can be changed to a different path, but through the source code.

+## `ctd.py` - Change (to CTF) directory

-Personal script for quickly navigating to one of my ctf directories
+Personal script for quickly navigating to one of my CTF directories